BeautifulHope/PeARS/README.md

 ###Set up the development environment

-You can use the install script or the automatic installation instructios below.
-Automatic installation:
+You can use the install script

 `$ python install.py`

+or the installation instructions below:

 1. <b>Set up virtualenv</b>
     >We recommend using virtualenv for the development.
 If you are just here for test it out, skip to the next section.